AutoRun: Initialization file mapping

 As this key does not exist, it is as if the autorun.inf file contains no settings information.
-It is important to note that this applies to any autorun.inf in any location and on any drive.
+This applies to any autorun.inf in any location and on any drive.

 Since either the policy setting or this workaround disable autorun, installation of software from an autorunning install CD or DVD will obviously no longer be automatic.
 It will be necessary to view the CD's autorun.inf file and then execute the appropriate install program manually.

 Issues and security

 Microsoft recognized that "Because code may be executed without user's knowledge or consent, users may want to disable this feature because of security concerns." and released a "Fixit" to disable AutoRun for users not comfortable with editing the registry.

 The AutoRun disable bug

 From Windows 2000 through to Windows Server 2008, AutoRun-relevant Registry entries were not handled properly leading to a security vulnerability.
 Windows 95 and Windows 98 were not affected.

 When AutoRun is disabled, Windows should not proceed further through the activation sequence than the Registry check.
 However, it parses any autorun.inf found and does everything except the final action to invoke AutoPlay or execute an application.

 This leaves the user open to attack from malware which uses the autorun.inf to alter the double-click and contextual menu behaviours.
 Double clicking the drive icon will infect the machine.
 Right Clicking and selecting the "Explore" or "Open" options from the context menu is not a workaround as these menu items can be coopted by the appropriate autorun.inf entries.

 This bug was fixed in a number of security updates, detailed in Microsoft Knowledge Base article 967715.